jpawelczak/ippr-resizing/README.md

 ```
 kubectl get pod resize-demo-g -o yaml
 ```
-And check 'status' section as in example above ([more about in-place resize statuses](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources#resize-status)).
+And check 'status' section in the pod like in the example above ([more about in-place resize statuses](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources#resize-status)).

 ## Cleanup
 If you are done for today, you can remove the pods: